 Introducing any new foods into your dog’s diet should be done slowly and with care.
 Start with small portions mixed into their food before you make peas a regular part of their meals.
 Shelled peas are best if you’re opting for fresh peas; the shells can be hard to chew and digest for your dog.

-If you’re offering canned peas, make sure they don’t have a high salt content.
-Too much salt can dehydrate dogs, spike their blood pressure, or upset their stomach.
 If you’re picking peas out of your meal and slipping them to your dog, you should avoid giving them peas that have been cooked with onions or garlic.
 Even small amounts of onion and garlic can be toxic to dogs.

 Peas are an easy way to incorporate fiber into your dog’s diet.
 While most dogs aren’t fiber deficient, fiber will help dogs feel full for much longer, especially if they’re on a diet.
-Whether you’re adding it to their food or using them in lieu of their regular treats, peas are absolutely safe to give your dog, and most dogs enjoy the sweet taste.

 Hi, I’m Jacob.
-I’ve been a professional blogger for over 6 years and in that time I’ve written countless blogs that have reached millions of people.
-I am a DVM by profession but all you need to know is that I LOVE DOGS!
+I’ve been a professional blogger for over six years, and in that time, I’ve written countless blogs that have helped millions of people worldwide.
+A DVM by profession, I have treated and cured thousands of dogs, if not millions.